zainekingi/css-to-sass/README.md

-# project-5
+# CSS To SASS
-Zaine Kingi's CSS to SASS project files for Treehouse Project 5.
+Converting the HTML and CSS responsive website CSS to SASS.